Key Takeaways

 Part of a Continuum

-Most rehab centers Austin highlight a continuum—detox → inpatient → PHP/IOP → sober living/aftercare—with warm handoffs between levels of care.
+Most licensed programs in Austin highlight a continuum—detox → inpatient → PHP/IOP → sober living/aftercare.
 If withdrawal is a concern, start with our medical detox in Austin to stabilize before stepping into residential care.
 SAMHSA’s guidance and leading local programs frame residential treatment as one step on that path.

 The team Inside a Drug Rehab Center in Austin